Phishing Emails Are Getting Harder to Spot

 Frequently Asked Questions

-I already clicked a link in a phishing email.
-What should I do?
+I clicked a link in a phishing email — what should I do?

-Don't enter any details if a login page appeared — close the page immediately.
-Then change the password for that account from a separate, trusted device, and enable multi-factor authentication if you haven't already.
+Don't enter any details if a login page appeared.
+Close the page immediately, change the password for that account from a separate device, and enable multi-factor authentication.
 If you entered card details, contact your bank straight away.

 Can a phishing email infect my computer just by opening it?

-Simply opening a plain email is very low risk with modern email providers.
-The danger comes from clicking links, opening attachments, or enabling content (like macros) within them — that's where the actual infection happens.
+Simply opening a plain email is very low risk in modern email clients.
+The danger comes from clicking links, opening attachments, or enabling macros within documents.